smirarab/sepp/README.SEPP.md

 - Output: placement of each fragment in `X` into the tree T, and alignment of each fragment in `X` to the alignment `A`.

 SEPP operates by using a divide-and-conquer strategy adopted from SATe-II ([Liu et al., Systematic Biology 2012](http://sysbio.oxfordjournals.org/content/61/1/90.full.pdf+html?sid=dd32838d-89dc-4bda-8008-6f948146341f) and [Liu et. al., Science, 2009](http://www.sciencemag.org/content/324/5934/1561.abstract)) to construct an Ensemble of Hidden Markov Models (HMMs) to represent the input multiple sequence alignment `A`.
 It then computes the fit of each query sequence in `X` to each HMM in the ensemble, and uses the highest scoring HMM to add the sequence to the input tree `T`.
 This technique improves the accuracy of the placements of the query sequences compared to using a single HMM to represent the input alignment.

+SEPP uses external software and users are encouraged to cite these tools as well (including the version number used):

-SEPP uses tools in HMMER to construct HMMs, compute the fit of sequences to HMMs, and add sequences to the alignment `A` (code by Sean Eddy).
-SEPP uses pplacer (code by Erick Matsen) to add query sequences to the input tree `T`, after they are added to the alignment `A`.
-SEPP is also used in other software, including TIPP (taxonomic identical using phylogenetic placement) and UPP (ultra-large alignments using phylogeny-aware profiles).
+* SEPP uses tools from [HMMER](http://hmmer.org/) suite to construct HMMs, compute the fit of sequences to HMMs, and add sequences to the alignment `A` (code by Sean Eddy).
+* SEPP uses pplacer (code by Erick Matsen) to add query sequences to the input tree `T`, after they are added to the alignment `A`.
+* SEPP is also used in other software, including TIPP (taxonomic identical using phylogenetic placement) and UPP (ultra-large alignments using phylogeny-aware profiles).

 Developers: Siavash Mirarab, Tandy Warnow, and Nam Nguyen, with valuable contributions from Uyen Mai, Daniel McDonald and Stefan Janssen.

 ### Publication:

+* **SEPP**:
-S. Mirarab, N. Nguyen, and T. Warnow, SEPP: SATe-enabled phylogenetic placement, Proceedings of the Pacific Symposium of Biocomputing 2012, pages 247-58 [http://www.ncbi.nlm.nih.gov/pubmed/22174280#](http://www.ncbi.nlm.nih.gov/pubmed/22174280#).
+	* S. Mirarab, N. Nguyen, and T. Warnow, “SEPP: SATe-enabled phylogenetic placement”, Proceedings of the Pacific Symposium of Biocomputing 2012, pages 247-58 [http://www.ncbi.nlm.nih.gov/pubmed/22174280#](http://www.ncbi.nlm.nih.gov/pubmed/22174280#).
+* **HMMER**:
+	* S. R. Eddy, “A new generation of homology search tools based on probabilistic inference.,” International Conference on Genome Informatics, vol. 23, no. 1, pp. 205–11, Oct.
+2009. <http://www.ncbi.nlm.nih.gov/pubmed/20180275>

+* **PPLACER**:
+	* F. A. Matsen, R. B. Kodner, and E. V. Armbrust, “pplacer: linear time maximum-likelihood and Bayesian phylogenetic placement of sequences onto a fixed reference tree.,” BMC bioinformatics, vol. 11, no. 1, p.
+538, Oct.
+2010, doi: <http://doi.org/10.1186/1471-2105-11-538>.

 ### Documentations and related pages

 - SEPP on green genes: to run SEPP on green genes, it would be easier to use: [wiki](https://github.com/smirarab/sepp/wiki/SEPP-on-Greengenes)
 - SEPP [tutorial](tutorial/sepp-tutorial.md).
--

 ### Note and Acknowledgment:
 - SEPP bundles the following two programs into its distribution: